daddi1987/MotorControl/README.md

 # MotorControl
-Motor Control Driver for Stepper motor in ClosedLoop
+Motor Control Firmware for Stepper motor in ClosedLoop, implemented on Microcontrol STM32 F4 Cortex.

+**Table of Contents**

+[TOC]

+## Features